THIS BOOK'S

 EVOLUTION

-and me (Keith Wilhelmi).
+The content of this book is the work of three individuals - Bryan Bunch, Mary C. Hicks, and me (Keith Wilhelmi).
 Bryan has (and Mary had) considerable writing experience, including numerous published materials.
 They co-authored the textbook on which this book is based - Globe Life Science.
 Mary and I were middle school science teachers.
-This is the first book that I have co-authored, but I devoted much of my long teaching career to the production of activities for middle school students.
+This is the first book that I have co-authored, but I devoted much of my long teaching career to the production of materials for middle school students.
 [A few of these are available on the Teachers-Pay-Teachers (TPT) website.]

 As a means for my students to teach themselves most of the basic content, and to facilitate my efforts to help students develop good outlining skills, I used Globe Life Science for over thirty years.
 I felt that, if updated, this book could still be a good fit for many teachers.